IOBR/book/docs/signature-analysis.md

 ## CellCycle_Reg      0.1063358  0.7583302 -0.3649795
 ```

-### Estimated by ssGSEA methodology
+### Estimated using the ssGSEA methodology

-This method is suitable for gene sets with a large number of genes, such as those of [GO, KEGG, REACTOME gene sets](https://www.gsea-msigdb.org/gsea/msigdb).
+This method is appropriate for gene sets that contain a large number of genes (> 30 genes), such as those of [GO, KEGG, REACTOME gene sets](https://www.gsea-msigdb.org/gsea/msigdb).

 <div class="figure" style="text-align: center">
 <img src="./fig/gsea.png" alt="Gene sets of MSigDb" width="95%" />